Suing for Damages: Who Pays? The Person at Fault Pay or Their Insurance Company?

 The Insurance Company Pays for the Attorney and Damages

 The insurance company will appoint an attorney for the wrongdoer, defend the claim and pay the settlement or judgment.
-While the lawsuit has to be in the name of the individual wrongdoer, this is a legal formality only, and the individuals are not the ones paying for your injuries or damages.
+While the lawsuit has to be in the name of the individual wrongdoer, this is a legal formality only.
+And, the individuals are not the ones paying for your injuries or damages.
 So now you know.
 In almost every case we handle, the insurance company, and not the individual wrongdoer, pays all of the damages.
+However, just to be on the safe side, it may be better to take a personal injury protection coverage.
+If you’re not sure where to look for them, TruStage Insurance may be able to direct you to the appropriate insurance coverage.
+More information on them can be found here.

 Injured in an Accident?
 Speak to an Attorney Today!

 If you or a loved one suffers injuries in any type of accident, it’s important that you speak to a personal injury attorney about your case.
-The team from Rossetti & DeVoto, PC will fight to help you acquire the compensation you deserve.
+The team from Rossetti & DeVoto, PC will fight to help you in suing for damages and in acquiring the compensation you deserve.
 With offices in Cherry Hill, Hackensack, and New Brunswick, we are New Jersey’s personal injury law firm.
 Call us today at (844) 263-6260 to schedule a free consultation.